Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 set of rules also helps minimize confusion and resentment.
 * Be **flexible and light-weight**: It will take time and experimentation to find the best processes for working together.
-By keeping this propoasl as minimal as possible, maximal flexibility for adjusting things later is retained, while minimizing the need for heavy-weight and anxiety-provoking processes like whole-project votes.
+By keeping this proposal as minimal as possible, maximal flexibility for adjusting things later is retained, while minimizing the need for heavy-weight and anxiety-provoking processes like whole-project votes.

 Specification
 =============